-Enjoy a healthy strawberry protein smoothie bowl with this quick and easy recipe.
+Enjoy a tasty strawberry protein smoothie bowl with this quick and easy recipe.
 It uses 4 ingredients and takes just 5 minutes to prepare.

 Recipe Highlights